shanikairoshi/Deep-Unfolded_QML/README.md

 ### Results Logging

-- All results were saved in a CSV file (`dvqc_training_results.csv`) for detailed analysis after each iteration.
+- All results were saved in a CSV file (`_training_results.csv`) for detailed analysis after each iteration.

 ### Conclusion